vmware/differential-datalog/doc/tutorial/tutorial.md

 The `group_by` operator groups records that share common values of a subset of variables (group-by variables).
-The following program groups the `Price` relation by `item` and selects the minimal price for each item:
+The following program groups the `price` column of the `Price` relation by `item` and selects the minimal price for each item:

 ```
 input relation Price(item: string, vendor: string, price: u64)